 The Art of Playing Chess

 Now, with firm determination that playing chess is an art/skill, let's see what those skills are:

 - pruning - narrowing your focus to only the moves impactful in that moment of play

 If you can see how a game could play out without actually looking at a set-up chessboard, as Beth Harmon did in The Queen's Gambit, congratulations!
 You have the visualisation skills necessary to plan and adapt your chess strategies.
 If you excel at recognising patterns - maybe your opponent responded to your opening with the Sicilian Defense, you may calculate what their next moves will be.
 Likewise, if you can look at a chess game in progress, evaluate the pieces' position and determine what strategies have been deployed so far, you're ready to take your chess game to the next level.
 Chess grandmasters and World Chess Champions specialise in pruning.
 While they hold the entire game and all of its possibilities in their minds, their focus remains targeted to the next three or four moves, tops.
 You might say that it's the chess version of taking baby steps or taking things one day at a time.
-With all of the skills chess players draw on and their precision in applying them, you may think that playing chess is also a science... and you wouldn't be too far wrong.
+With all of the skills chess players draw on and their precision in applying them, you may think that playing chess is also a science or a sport... and you wouldn't be too far wrong.